Web3-Pi/docs/docs/setup/dual-mode/software-setup.md

 ## Drive Selection

-After setting up the configuration and clicking "Next", a dialog box will appear allowing you to select the drive where the image with settings will be saved.
+After setting up the configuration and clicking **NEXT**, a dialog box will appear allowing you to select the drive where the image with settings will be saved.

 * **Drive selection:** The list shows available storage devices
 * **Display options:**